sxiidxb/OpenVape/README.md

 The project is independently initiated and maintained by an individual.
 All views and achievements represent technical research perspectives only and do not imply any other stance.

-## Security Notice

-This project releases source code and build artifacts solely through this GitHub repository, the [Gitee Mirror Repository](https://gitee.com/OpenVape), and the Bilibili account [Gante393\_](https://space.bilibili.com/3461573733517603) video resources.
-Files published through these channels are guaranteed to be safe.

-The security of any "Vape" related programs published in other GitHub repositories, Discord servers, QQ groups, Telegram groups, third-party websites, or cloud storage disks cannot be guaranteed.
-This project assumes no responsibility for those programs and any potential losses they may cause.

 ## Project Composition

 | Repository | Description | Actions Artifacts |